ZeMingoh233/LasMonjas/README.md

   <summary>Click to show</summary>

 \

+**Version 1.1.2**
+- Added a new role (Usurper) on King Of The Hill which only appears on odd player number games
+- The Usurper can kill everyone, but if he kills a King he becomes one and the old King becomes the Usurper
+- The Usurper never wins, the player who ends as Usurper loses
+- Update Reactor.dll to fix compatibility with 2022.2.23s

+**Version 1.1.1**
+- Fixed an issue on King Of The Hill where the Kings could still capture a zone while dead

 **Version 1.1.0**
 - You can no longer vent on custom gamemodes while reviving
 - Squire's shield is no longer visible during Challenger's duel